Austin Metro Baseball League Rules

 23. GAME SCORES

-Winning team manager or representative will call, fax, or email final score into League office within 24 hours of completion of game.
+Winning team manager or representative will submit the final score through the website within 24 hours of completion of game.
 Failure to do this will result in no points given.
 In the event of a tie, the HOME TEAM is responsible for reporting the score by the usual means.

 25. MANAGER QUALIFICATIONS